theimpossibleastronaut/awesome-mentalhealth/README.md

 ## Resources

+### Books
+* [Uncovering Happiness: Overcoming Depression with Mindfulness and Compassion](https://books.google.com/books?id=99OcDQAAQBAJ) - Confronting but non judgemental book about happiness, depression and compassion.

-### On the internet
+### Lists
 * [Mental Health Knowledge Base](https://mhwkb.github.io/) - List of resources about Mental Health.
 * [Selfcare.tech](http://selfcare.tech/) - List of resources mainly focussed on people in the tech industry, but really anyone can find something in here.

+### Magazines
+* [Greater Good Magazine](https://greatergood.berkeley.edu/) - Science-based insights for a meaningful life.

-### Books
+### Websites
-* [Uncovering Happiness: Overcoming Depression with Mindfulness and Compassion](https://books.google.com/books?id=99OcDQAAQBAJ) - Confronting but non judgemental book about happiness, depression and compassion.
+* [The Mighty](https://themighty.com) - Stories, articles and news about different mental health topics.